NLP-for-Psycholinguistic/text_coherence_pipeline/README.md

 `python main_verbatim('file_with_graph_path.pkl')`

-Extracting specific examples of speech disorder along with a score, the sign of the distance, the z score computed by text, and the scaled score in a dictionnary.
+Extracting specific examples of thought disorder in speech along with a score, the sign of the distance, the z score computed by text, and the scaled score in a dictionnary.
 This dictionnary is stored in the storage_example field of the config

 ## Computation
 This method is based on a previous work, where it was shown that statistics extracted from the sliding paragraph-sized windows of sentences were powerful PTSD classifier.
-We have adapted these general, text-level statistics to extract specific examples of speech disorder on the paragraph level.
+We have adapted these general, text-level statistics to extract specific examples of thought disorder in speech on the paragraph level.

 The similarity model is the [paraphrase-multilingual-MiniLM-L12-v2](https://huggingface.co/sentence-transformers/paraphrase-multilingual-MiniLM-L12-v2) used in the [sentence_transformer](https://www.sbert.net/) python archive.
 We compute the impact of sentence i on the local similarity by using a local subgraph containing sentences between i-paragraph_size, i+ paragraph_size.